-input arguments shall always have a const qualifier.
+input arguments of external functions implemented in C shall always have a const qualifier.

 input arguments, with the exception of open arrays, are passed by value or by reference, depending on the size.
 'Small' values of formal input arguments are passed by value.
 The following data types are considered small: